Do Contractors Make More Than Employees? (2026)

 1. Self-employment tax (7.65% extra)

 Employees pay 7.65% FICA.
 Their employer pays a matching 7.65%.
 As a contractor, you pay both sides — 15.3% total.
 That extra 7.65% on $133,000 gross is $10,175 per year that disappears before income tax.
 An equivalent employee never sees this cost because their employer absorbs it silently.
+See Independent Contractor Taxes for the full breakdown, including quarterly payments and deductions.

 2. Health insurance ($4,000–$18,000/year)